BSc

 In your final year:

-• You will undertake an independent research project involving collection, analysis and interpretation of your own data
+• you will undertake an independent research project involving collection, analysis and interpretation of your own data

-• You will be allocated your own advisor who will provide expert guidance
+• you will be allocated your own advisor who will provide expert guidance

-• Optional modules as diverse as glaciology, hydrology, volcanic hazards, past climate change, urbanisation, and rural change will enable you to tailor your study to suit your interests.
+• optional modules as diverse as glaciology, hydrology, volcanic hazards, past climate change, urbanisation, and rural change will enable you to tailor your study to suit your interests

 How will I be taught?